inotin/reviewAnalyzer-/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com). -->

-### To Do List
-- [x] Make initial commit
-- [x] Add comments to the functions
-- [ ] Update README.md.
-The used template can be found here: [https://github.com/othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template)
-- [x] Add support of text reviews
-- [ ] Implement JSON input for key words, sets of URLs
-- [ ] Implement JSON input for dictionaries of scores
-- [ ] Implement automatic feature detection
-- [ ] Implement automatic descriptive words detection

 Once upon a time I realized that if you want to get objective information about some product, you have to spend a vast amount of time reading and watching reviews to distill valuable facts.
 The tool that I am trying to implement provides quantative assessment for a feature of products.